Updated: Aug 12, 2021

 What does walking through the first door look like on your journey?

-It could be turning the first page of a book you've been intending to read; putting on your workout gear to begin a HIT session; taking a leap of faith as you begin upon the unknown path towards your dream.
+It could be turning the first page of a book you've been intending to read or putting on your workout gear to begin a HIT session.

 The little thing I want to uncover today: the act of beginning.